sudarshan1222004/udupi-vehicle-ai/README.md

 ### **Phase 2: Production Frontend Experience**

-1. **Selection**: Click two points on the map or use the search bar to set Pickup and Drop-off locations.
+1. **Selection**: Click two points on the map or use the search bar to set Pickup and Drop-off locations(use arrow icon to select current location and pickup location).
 2. **AI Inference**: The system automatically communicates with the FastAPI backend on Port 8001 to calculate the best route and prices.
-3. **Selection**: Choose your preferred vehicle (Bike, Auto, Sedan) from the ranked list based on your 'Fastest' or 'Cheapest' preference.
+3. **Selection**: Choose your preferred vehicle from the ranked list based on your 'Fastest' or 'Cheapest' preference.
 4. **Confirmation**: Click 'Request' to trigger the driver movement simulation, the secure OTP display, and the driver tip interface.

 ---